bigskysoftware/_hyperscript/www/commands/hide.md

 - `display` - toggle display between `none` and `block`
 - `visibility` - toggle visibility between `hidden` and `visible`
-- `opacity` - toggle visibility between `0` and `1`
+- `opacity` - toggle opacity between `0` and `1`

 You can change the default hide/show strategy by setting `_hyperscript.config.defaultHideShowStrategy`

-You can add new hide/show strategies by setting the `hyperscript.config.hideShowStrategies` object.
+You can add new hide/show strategies by setting new values into the `_hyperscript.config.hideShowStrategies` object.

 ### Examples